Features and Benefits

 Splice Machine has a unique “Dual Engine” architecture that it uses to provide outstanding performance for concurrent transactional (OLTP) and analytical (OLAP) workloads.
 The SQL parser and cost-based optimizer analyze an incoming query and then determine the best execution plan based on query type, data sizes, available indexes and more.
 It will deploy HBase for OLTP-type lookups, inserts and short range scans, and it will use Spark for lightning-fast in-memory processing of analytical workloads.

-The Dual Engine architecture gives you the best of multiple worlds: the performance, scale-out, and resilience of HBase, the in-memory analytics performance of Spark, and the performance of a cost-based optimizer.
+The Dual Engine architecture gives you the best of multiple worlds in a hybrid database: the performance, scale-out, and resilience of HBase, the in-memory analytics performance of Spark, and the performance of a cost-based optimizer.

 Splice Machine isolates the resources allocated to HBase and Spark from each other, so each can progress independent of the workload of the other.
 Combined with the MVCC locking mechanism, this ensures that the performance level of transactional workloads can remain high, even if large reports or analytic processes are running.